ironartisan/mossbauer_preprocess/README.md

 # read data example:

-Following command will show the input and output of the regression which need to do for you.
+Following command will show the input and output of the regression.

 ```